 To support the early education of young scientists, the DKFZ established the Life-Science Lab which offers extracurricular opportunities to talented middle and senior high school students with a particular interest in math and science.
-Here, the focus is laid on the research conducted at DKFZ and partner institutions.
+Here. the focus is laid on the research conducted at DKFZ and partner institutions.
 For graduate students, the DKFZ offers its own PhD program.
 The Helmholtz International Graduate School for Cancer Research has approximately 500 members, from all divisions and research groups of the center.
 Here, PhD students receive world-class training in interdisciplinary cancer research in preparation for a successful career in science.

-Deutsches Krebsforschungszentrum (DKFZ) Im Neuenheimer Feld 280 69120 Heidelberg
+Deutsches Krebsforschungszentrum (DKFZ)

-Germany
+Im Neuenheimer Feld 280 69120 Heidelberg Germany

-Scientific Director (acting): Prof. Michael Boutros Administrative-Commercial Director: Prof. Josef Puchta
+Scientific Director: Prof. Michael Baumann Administrative-Commercial Director: Prof. Josef Puchta

-OECI contact person: Prof. Michael Boutros Scientific Director (acting) wstv@dkfz.de
+OECI contact person: Prof. Michael Baumann Scientific Director Michael.baumann@dkfz.de